TurtleEngr/gitproj/test/dev-doc/README.md

 Every function should have unit-tests that check the inputs and outputs of functions.
 Valid inputs and error states should be checked.
-If a function can only be tested "in production", then refactor the code so that it can be tested!
+If a function can only be tested "in production," then refactor the code so that it can be tested!
 (In a QA/Release/Operations roles, I have had developers say some of the code can only be tested in production.
 That is B.S.
-What I hear?
+What do I hear?
 They don't want to do the work to be a professional engineer.)

-Some "mocking" might be done, but most tests are written so that the need for mocking is reduced.
+Some "mocking" might be done, but most tests are written to reduce the need for mocking.
 Without mocking, the tests will be more fragile.
 So?
 It is better to have fragile tests than fragile code.

 - **test-com.sh**